English (ENG) Courses

 ENG-170 Comics and Graphic Novels

-Dismissed once as kids' fare or shrugged off as sub-literate- "in the hierarchy of applied arets," Art Spiegelman once wrote, comic books surpass only "tattoo art and sign painting"- comics today are enjoying their Renaissance.
+Dismissed once as kids' fare or shrugged off as sub-literate- "in the hierarchy of applied arets, Art Spiegelman once wrote, comic books surpass only "tattoo art and sign painting"- comics today are enjoying their Renaissance.
 In 2015, Comics and graphic novel sales topped $1 billon, 20-year high.
 Award-winning writers now moonlight for Marvel (Roxanne Gay, Ta-Nehisi Coates) or pen essays on Peanuts (Jonathan Franzen).
 Superheroes dominate the big screen.
 In this class, We'll explore this deceptively sinple medium as it develops a whole host of special abilities.
 We'll use Scott McCloud's Understanding Comics, a critical text that is itself a comic, to become smart readers of sequential art.
 Hillary Chute's new book Why Comics? will help us to frame comic's enduring subject matters: sex, the suburbs, disasters, and superheroes.
 Reading may include Alison Bechdel's Fun Home, Spiegelman's Maus, Lynda Barry's one! and works by Ebony flower, Los Bros Hernandez, Daniel Clowes, Harvey Pekar, R. Crumb, Aline Kominsky-Crumb, Julie Doucet, and many others.
 The course is open to all students; underclassmen are encouraged to enroll.
 There will be capes and tights.

 Prerequisites: none